 When choosing an electrode material for your resistance welding application, it becomes important to control the inevitable oxidative consumption by engineering into the resistance spot welding process cycle an opportunity for the electrode to cool down as much as possible.
 Tungsten is more prone to delaminate from thermal shock than molybdenum, so that is an additional selection consideration.
 However, the trade-off is that molybdenum oxidizes more rapidly than tungsten.

 Copper tungsten (CuW) is available in various composition ratios and is very widely used because a balance of the advantages of copper and tungsten are achieved.
-Silver tungsten is also produced in different composition ratios, and an advantage of silver tungsten (AgW) is that silver (Ag) is hard to alloy with iron (Fe) and nickel (Ni), so it can be a good choice for welding stainless steels and other nickel-based alloys.
+Silver tungsten (AgW) is also produced in different composition ratios, and an advantage is that silver (Ag) is hard to alloy with iron (Fe) and nickel (Ni), so AgW can be a good choice for welding stainless steels and other nickel-based alloys.

 These alloyed electrode materials are the result of sinter hardening of an infiltration structure.
 Basically, a precisely measured piece of pure copper or silver is placed onto a mold filled with a precisely measured amount of tungsten or molybdenum powder and baked in an inert atmosphere oven.
 The results are electrodes with both high temperature strength and high electrical conductivity.

-If you are in the process of choosing the right resistance spot welding electrode for your application, properties knowledge can be critical.
-For more information on material properties and their diverse interactions, download our white paper, Resistance Welding Electrode Materials: Selecting the Right One for Your Application.
+If you are in the process of choosing a resistance spot welding electrode for your application, knowledge of material properties can be critical.
+For more information on material properties and their diverse interactions, download our white paper Resistance Welding Electrode Materials: Selecting the Right One for Your Application.